csurgay/ansible-training/README.md

 ### 1. Clone and build the Training Lab

-Log in to any Red Hat based linux or VM as root, then:
+Log in to any Red Hat based host or VM, then:

 ```
 # Install Git and Podman
-dnf install -y git podman
+sudo dnf install -y git podman

 # Clone the Git repo on the Host VM
 git clone https://github.com/csurgay/ansible-training.git

 # Run the Lab Containers and enter the Control Node (ansible)
-cd ansible-training/labenv/rootless
+cd ansible-training/labenv/
-./run.sh
+sudo ./run.sh
 ```

 ### 2. Test the Training Lab

-On the Control Node (ansible)
+In the `labenv` direcotory of the Ansible Control Node container 'ansible'
 ```
+cd /home/devops/ansible-training/labenv
 ansible all -m ping
 ```